 She is a Fellow of the Chartered Institute of Management Accountants (UK) and has a MBA from the Postgraduate Institute of Management, Sri Jayewardenapura.

-Bram is currently in the process of writing a PhD on the subject of exchange rates and forex markets at the University of Colombo in Sri Lanka, and has recently completed a MBA from the University of Western Sydney while studying at the International School of Business (University of Economics) in Ho Chi Minh City.
+Bram is currently in the process of writing a PhD on the subject of exchange rates and forex markets at the University of Colombo in Sri Lanka, and holds an MBA from the University of Western Sydney which he acquired while studying at the International School of Business (University of Economics) in Ho Chi Minh City.

 Our network currently includes a partner company in Vietnam providing us with intelligence on the Vietnamese economy, and our partner company in the Netherlands providing us with insights into the global economy.

 VIETIS is our partner in Vietnam which strives to inform the Vietnamese business community with intelligence on the global and Vietnamese economies for investment and business decision-making.
 The company was founded in 2018 with its head office located in Ho Chi Minh City.